-So I was struck when a GP partner recently said she had this burning ambition for a 10 hour day, when completing our Leading Change Questionnaire (we do this with everyone thinking about system change.
+So I was struck when a GP partner recently said she had this burning ambition for a 10 hour day, when completing our Are you ready to change? (we do this with everyone thinking about system change.
 Nothing matters more than having a burning ambition).

 Reducing GP workload has been number one topic in Pulse, BMA, RCGP and goodness knows where else, and the bad news is that we can’t wave a magic wand to reduce it.
 There are lots of factors.
 One is patient demand, which is remarkably constant, whatever we do.
 It isn’t going up, though revisiting a Liverpool practice we first helped five years ago is encouraging – demand is down 10%.